victor-schmitz/mobile-qa-test-resolution/README.md

-# Mobile weather app - Nees
+# Mobile Weather App - Nees

 The application developed as part of the mobile developer selection process is a weather forecast solution developed in React-Native.
 It uses data from a weather forecast API to display accurate and up-to-date information such as temperature, humidity, wind speed, and other relevant information for the user's current location.
 The aim is to provide an intuitive and user-friendly experience, with a clear and organized display of the weather information.